Overview

 • EC2 instances have a fixed capacity, so ensure you understand your application's resource consumption requirements to configure the most optimal instance types and sizes from the start.

-• You pay for EC2 instances for as long as they are running, so idle instances may increase costs unnecessarily until you terminate them.
+• You pay for EC2 instances for as long as they run, so idle instances may unnecessarily increase costs until you terminate them.

-Whether you are configuring your EC2 or ECS environment for optimal performance or cost savings, CloudZero Advisor can help you to compare instance types, sizes, and prices.
-It provides insights based on factors such as AWS services, resource types, AWS regions, pricing, and instance types.
+Whether configuring your EC2 or ECS environment for optimal performance or cost savings, CloudZero Advisor can help you compare instance types, sizes, and prices.
+It provides insights based on AWS services, resource types, AWS regions, pricing, and instance types.
 Visit CloudZero Advisor to learn more.

 A similar pricing model applies to AWS Outposts.